 There were no presents to open and breakfast was finished by 10 AM – a very abnormal Christmas for all of us.
 So we decided to do the Camelback Mountain hike.
 Apparently though, we weren’t the only ones not cooking that day.
-It felt like the whole world had descended on the mountain; it was especially noticeable as we had to park about a mile away from the trailhead.
+It felt like the whole world had descended on the mountain.
+It was especially noticeable as we had to park about a mile away from the trailhead.

-Camelback Mountain hike – beware of bees at the trailhead
+Beware of bees at the Camelback trailhead

-The bees have been a real problem in the past though I saw only a few on the day we hiked.
+The bees have been a real problem in the past, though I saw only a few on the day we hiked.
 Back in October 2012 a man was swarmed by bees and fell 150 feet to his death.
 Two others sustained 300 bee stings each – so the bees are to be taken seriously.